etotheiguy/pysearch/README.md

 While PySearch searches only functions across Python 3.7+, broader coverage is currently in alpha.
 Our search indexes are hosted in PySearch Cloud, and we're actively working on rolling out a local version.
 All requests are TLS/SSL encrypted, anonymized, and **never** sold or shared.

+## Troubleshooting

+1. If PySearch queries aren't working, check the logs to confirm the server started successfully:

+  `View -> Developer -> Toggle Developer Tools`

+  Check the `Console` tab for `PySearch server is starting up`

+2. Atom uses events to trigger the server startup process, so try reloading the window

+  `View -> Toggle Command Palate -> Window: Reload`

+3. If the server startup isn't initiated upon reloading, you may not have opened your Python file in an active workspace (see "Getting Started" [step #1](#step_1))

+4. If your PySearch results aren't including non standard library packages, check that the package is installed in your python runtime in "Getting Started" [step #3](#step_3).

+5. For feedback or additional support, visit us [here](https://www.getflowbot.com).

 ## Known Issues